Health Insurance in Portugal

 Visitors to Portugal from other European nations should arrange an EHIC card before departure, which will facilitate care in Portugal.
 Note, however, that an EHIC does not necessarily offer uniformly free healthcare; only certain procedures and medications are generally covered, while others will need to be subsidized personally.
 Very few prescriptions are covered with an EHIC card, and only essential care in public facilities will be permitted.
 Other forms of care will need to be paid for by the individual.

-For this reason, an EHIC card should not be considered a free alternative to overseas healthcare insurance.
+For this reason, an EHIC card should not be considered a free alternative to international health insurance for families or individuals.
 Such a policy will not only stand a far better chance of covering all medical bills when away from home, but will also offer additional benefits such as repatriation services if required.

 Emergency Numbers of Portugal: